Telariust/pollard-kangaroo/README.md

  - location privkey in keyspace on the strip
  - percent status progress, lost/left time
  - support arbitrary range (keyspace) start:end
+ - profiles settings/algorithms

 Expected in the future
+ - named argv
  - precision S(i) set without problem of odd of pow2
+ - <s>neural network for user entertainment speaking in the voice of Jarvis</s> or anything else

 Multicore options:
  1) naive parallelism, split equally the search range